reallyenglish/ansible-role-example/README.md

 Usually, your role should be reusable, meaning it should not contain project specific information.
 Make your role generic.

+## Workflow

+* Create a feature branch
+* Change the code
+* Make sure `bundle exec kitchen test` passes on your local computer
+* `git push` the branch
+* Make sure the tests pass on Jenkins
+* Create a pull request
+* Optionally ask someone in your team to review
+* Merge the branch into master
+* Make sure all tests in master pass on Jenkins

 ## ACL

 When creating a repository, assign ACL